unacast/deprecated-unacast.github.io/_posts/2015-12-07-chatops-small-fails-and-big-wins.md

 ## Background story

 Last monday I was experimenting with some new log metrics on our platform.
-I wanted to make sure that all our alerting rules for errors in the log was correctly reported and sent to our ops-channel in Slack.
+I wanted to make sure that all our alerting rules for errors in the log was correctly reported and published to our ops-channel in Slack.

 Specifically I wanted to make sure that if the queue that connects our outward API with our processing engine was inaccessible the bells would start to ring.